-HIIT certainly has a cult following.
-Sometimes it seems like it’s the only type of workout that I hear mentioned these days.
+Sometimes it seems like HITT is the only type of workout that I hear about.
 There are excellent reasons for people who are physically able to do HIIT to do so.
-Namely, it improves cardiorespiratory fitness both during exercise and at rest.
-You will continue to burn calories long after the workout is over (due to something that is known as “excess post-exercise oxygen consumption”).
+Namely, it improves cardiorespiratory fitness both during exercise and at rest and you will continue to burn calories long after the workout is over.

-However, HIIT was never supposed to be a daily workout.
-If you are genuinely doing HIIT in the purest sense, the exercises are supposed to completely and utterly exhaust the body.
-This is why it’s pretty well known that people who can do the workouts on consecutive days are probably not pushing themselves quite hard enough.
+However, HIIT was never supposed to be a daily workout because it is supposed to completely and utterly exhaust the body.
+People who can do the workouts on consecutive days are probably not pushing themselves quite hard enough.

 If you don’t give yourself rest in between HIIT workouts, you’re likely to suffer injury, as your muscle tissue won’t have enough time to repair and grow.
-Overdoing it with HIIT risks soft tissue injuries to the joints, such as stretches, sprains, and tears of the ligaments, tendons, or muscles around the joints.
+Overdoing it with HIIT also risks soft tissue injuries to the joints, tendons, or muscles.
 In the long-term, overdoing it could cause damage to the joint itself.
-This is why HIIT should only be done two or three days a week.
+Ideally, you should only do HIIT two or three days a week.

-Proper HIIT training purposefully creates strategic overload and fatigue so that the system recovers stronger.
+Proper HIIT training purposefully creates strategic overload and fatigue.
 Recommendations for efficiently working HIIT into your exercise program include:

-- Follow a program that provides for incremental progression along with planned rest and decreases in intensity.
+- Follow a program that provides incremental progression along with planned rest and decreases in intensity.

 - Take at least one day completely away from training each week.